leblancdaniel/paraphraser/README.md

 bash run.sh
 ```
 The first run will throw an error that it can't find *vocab.enfr.large.32768*
-under *checkpoints* because the file is created under another name.
+under *checkpoints* because the file is created by T2T under another name.
 Simply rename the created *vocab.* file to the expected filename and run again.

 The output is quite verbose because of versioning issues of TF and T2T.